AUTOMATIC1111/stable-diffusion-webui/Extensions.md

 ## Dynamic Thresholding
-Dynamic Thresholding Adds customizable dynamic thresholding to allow high CFG Scale values without the burning / 'pop art' effect.
+Dynamic Thresholding adds customizable dynamic thresholding to allow high CFG Scale values without the burning / 'pop art' effect.

-Adds customizable dynamic thresholding to allow high CFG Scale values without the burning / 'pop art' effect.

 ## Custom Diffusion
 https://github.com/guaneec/custom-diffusion-webui

-Custom Diffusion is, in short, finetuning-lite with TI, instead of tuning the whole model.
-Similar speed and memory requirements to TI and supposedly gives better results in less steps.
+Custom Diffusion is a form of fine-tuning with TI, instead of tuning the whole model.
+Similar speed and memory requirements to TI and may give better results in fewer steps.

 ## Fusion
 https://github.com/ljleb/prompt-fusion-extension

 Adds prompt-travel and shift-attention-like interpolations (see exts), but during/within the sampling steps.
-Always-on + works w/ existing prompt-editing syntax.
+Always-on + works with existing prompt-editing syntax.
 Various interpolation modes.
 See their wiki for more info.

 <details><summary>Example: (Click to expand:)</summary>